Mickey42302/JavaEditionDevTools/README.md

 • /test exportthat

+Some of the export functions for the "/test" command are also available in the Test Instance Block.
+You can click "Export Structure" to trigger them.

 ## F3 Key Binds

 This mod also re-enables the developer F3 key binds.
 To see a list of them in game, you can use the F3 + F7 key bind I added.